Keeping your pet safe during Halloween

 Decoration danger

 If going all out with decorations is your favourite part of Halloween, you’re not alone.
-Spiders webs, paper bats and jack-o-lanterns are great for setting a spooky scene and are mostly safe to have around the house.
-Be wary of where you put your decor though, particularly if you have cats that like to explore your surfaces or a large dog with an energetic tail!
+Spider webs, paper bats and jack-o-lanterns are great for setting a spooky scene and are mostly safe to have around the house.
+Be wary of where you put your decor, though, particularly if you have cats that like to explore your surfaces or a large dog with an energetic tail!

 Encourage calm